Quantum transport theory with vector interaction: Introduction

 Previous works show that vorticity and shear play important roles in the system\cite{Lin:2022tma,Liu:2022zxd,Buzzegoli:2022fxu,Becattini:2021suc}.
 They can be introduced as $\hbar$ order corrections to the free-streaming part of the kinetic equations.
 On the other hand, when fermion-fermion interaction is taken into consideration, effective vector and axial vector interaction terms appear in the collision part.
 It is also necessary to check the self-consistency of the vorticity and shear, as they come from the velocities of the fermion field itself.
-In this work, we study the relativistic quantum kinetic equation for massless fermions with effective vector axial interaction.
-The mean-field approximation is used for simplicity, with gap equations for the vector and axial vector current.
+In the past, many works focused on the Nambu–Jona-Lasinio (NJL) model, such as the spin polarization for massive fermion\cite{Wang:2021owk} and the collision term\cite{Wang:2020pej}.
+But to better study the spin-related phenomenon, it might be helpful to directly consider an effective vector and axial vector interaction.
+Therefore, in this work, we study the relativistic quantum kinetic equation for massless fermions with effective vector axial interaction.
+This Lagrangian goes back to Fermi's theory of weak interaction\cite{PhysRev.109.193}.
+In QCD, the vector interaction can be used to explain the one-gluon exchange\cite{Fukushima:2010zza} and is used as an effective theory for 4-fermion interaction with axial interaction\cite{Diakonov:2011fs,Andrianov:2002iw}.
+Furthermore, the study of vector interaction and axial interaction profit for the derivation of anomalous hydrodynamics\cite{Satow:2014lia,Gorbar:2017toh,Buzzegoli:2017cqy,Buzzegoli:2018wpy}, magnetohydrodynamics\cite{Lin:2021sjw} and spin hydrodynamics\cite{Florkowski:2018fap,Bhadury:2020puc,Peng:2021ago}.
+The mean-field approximation is used for simplicity, and the vector and axial vector currents are self-consistently constrained by constraint equations.
 The semi-classical expansion is taken up to the $\hbar$ order.In the zero-order.
-We get the on-shell conditions, the kinetic equations and the equilibrium conditions for left- and right-handed components.
+We get the on-shell conditions, the kinetic equations, and the equilibrium conditions for left- and right-handed components.

 The paper is organized as follows: In Sect.2, we derive the equation of motion for the Wigner function without the collision term.
 In Sect.3, the $\hbar$ expansion is used to simplify the equations.
 Finally, we make a brief discussion and conclusion in Sect,4.